awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 + `lower_case_table_names`
 + `time_zone`

 If you modify other cluster\-level parameters, the changes have no effect, and the Aurora Serverless DB cluster uses the default values for these parameters\.
-You can view the supported engine mode for cluster\-level parameters by running the [ describe\-engine\-default\-cluster\-parameters](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-cluster-parameters.html) command or the RDS API action [DescribeEngineDefaultClusterParameters](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeEngineDefaultClusterParameters.html)\.
+You can view the supported engine mode for cluster\-level parameters by running the [ describe\-engine\-default\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-cluster-parameters.html) command or the RDS API action [DescribeEngineDefaultClusterParameters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeEngineDefaultClusterParameters.html)\.

 **Note**
 Instance\-level parameters do not apply to Aurora Serverless\.

 When you modify a DB cluster parameter group that is associated with an Aurora Serverless DB cluster, the following applies:
 + When you change a cluster\-level parameter that can be modified with Aurora Serverless and save the DB cluster parameter group, the change is applied immediately regardless of the following settings:
-  + When modifying the DB cluster, the following settings are ignored: the **Apply Immediately** setting in the AWS Management Console, the `--apply-immediately|--no-apply-immediately` option in the AWS CLI command [modify\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html), and the `ApplyImmediately` parameter in the RDS API action [ModifyDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)\.
+  + When modifying the DB cluster, the following settings are ignored: the **Apply Immediately** setting in the AWS Management Console, the `--apply-immediately|--no-apply-immediately` option in the AWS CLI command [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html), and the `ApplyImmediately` parameter in the RDS API action [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)\.
-  + When modifying parameters, the `ApplyMethod` value in the parameter list is ignored in the AWS CLI commands [modify\-db\-cluster\-parameter\-group](http://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster-parameter-group.html) and [reset\-db\-cluster\-parameter\-group](http://docs.aws.amazon.com/cli/latest/reference/rds/reset-db-cluster-parameter-group.html), and in the RDS API actions [ModifyDBClusterParameterGroup](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBClusterParameterGroup.html) and [ResetDBClusterParameterGroup](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ResetDBClusterParameterGroup.html)\.
+  + When modifying parameters, the `ApplyMethod` value in the parameter list is ignored in the AWS CLI commands [modify\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster-parameter-group.html) and [reset\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/reset-db-cluster-parameter-group.html), and in the RDS API actions [ModifyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBClusterParameterGroup.html) and [ResetDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ResetDBClusterParameterGroup.html)\.
 + With Aurora Serverless, the DB cluster parameter group status of **pending\-reboot** is ignored\.
 An Aurora Serverless DB cluster applies changes to the DB cluster parameter group immediately without downtime\.
 + To apply a change to a DB cluster parameter group, Aurora Serverless starts a seamless scale with the current capacity if the DB cluster is active, or resumes the DB cluster if it is paused\.

 For information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.

+## Aurora Serverless and Failover<a name="aurora-serverless.failover"></a>

+ An Aurora Serverless DB cluster currently is created in a single Availability Zone \(AZ\)\.
+If that availability zone becomes unavailable, Aurora recreates the cluster in a different AZ\.

+ An Aurora Provisioned cluster that is configured for fast failover recovers in approximately 60 seconds\.
+Although Aurora Serverless does not support fast failover, it supports automatic multi\-AZ failover\.
+Failover for Aurora Serverless takes longer than for an Aurora Provisioned cluster\.
+The Aurora Serverless failover time is currently undefined because it depends on demand and capacity availability in other AZs within the given AWS Region\.

+## Aurora Serverless and Snapshots<a name="aurora-serverless.snapshots"></a>

+ The cluster volume for an Aurora Serverless cluster is always encrypted\.
+You can choose the encryption key, but not turn off encryption\.
+Therefore, you can't perform operations that aren't allowed for encrypted snapshots\.
+For example, you can't copy snapshots of Aurora Serverless clusters to a different AWS Region\.